Cipulot/Kenban-de-GO--Build-Guides/buildguide_en.md

 ### 7: Attach the Backplate to the Assembly of 6

-Flip the assembly of step 6 upside down, and align the backplate with the assembly, then secure the backplate to the assembly using M2x5mm screws.
+Flip the assembly of step 6 upside down, and align the backplate with the assembly, then secure the backplate to the assembly using M2x5mm screws in the specular locations of the spacers you attached in step 1.

 ![ec-backplate-assembly](./img/ec/ec-backplate-assembly.png)